debianchef/101/uncle_debian_notes_on_basic_solidity.md

 >[!NOTE]
 >The `is` keyword is used to denote inheritance.
-For example, `contract DerivedContract is ShowVisibilityExamples` means that `ShowVisibilityExamples` contract  inherits all the properties and functions of the `VisibilityExamples` contract.
-This allows `ShowVisibilityExamples` contract to use and extend the functionality defined in VisibilityExamples, promoting code reuse and organization
+For example, contract `DerivedContract`  `is` `ShowVisibilityExamples` means  `ShowVisibilityExamples` contract  inherits all the properties and functions of the `VisibilityExamples` contract.
+This allows `ShowVisibilityExamples` contract to use and extend the functionality defined in `VisibilityExamples` contract.
+This  promoting code reuse and organization incase you dont want to write all your contract code on one single file.

 #### Constructor

-A constructor is a special function in a smart contract that runs once when the contract is deployed.
+A `constructor` is a special function in a smart contract that runs `once` when the contract is deployed.
 It initializes the contract's state and sets up variables or settings needed from the start.

 ```solidity
 pragma solidity ^0.8.0;